Northwich: Modern development

-In 1975 Marbury Country Park was the first area to be reclaimed from dereliction and has become a popular recreational area.
-In 1987 more land was reclaimed to form Furey Wood and over later years, Cheshire County Council's Land Regeneration Unit reclaimed what is now known as Anderton Nature Park, Witton Flash, Dairy House Meadows, Witton Mill Meadows, and Ashton's and Neumann's Flashes.
+In 1975, Marbury Country Park was the first area to be reclaimed from dereliction and has become a popular recreational area.
+In 1987, more land was reclaimed to form Furey Wood and over later years, Cheshire County Council's Land Regeneration Unit reclaimed what is now known as Anderton Nature Park, Witton Flash, Dairy House Meadows, Witton Mill Meadows, and Ashton's and Neumann's Flashes.
 The area now extends to approximately 323 ha of public space known as Northwich Community Woodlands.

-In February 2004 a £28 million programme to stabilise the abandoned salt mines underneath Northwich was begun.
+In February 2004, a £28 million programme to stabilise the abandoned salt mines underneath Northwich began.
 The work was funded by the English Partnerships through its Land Stabilisation Programme, introduced to resolve issues associated with unstable mines around England.

 The four mines identified for work were Baron's Quay, Witton Bank, Neumann's and Penny's Lane.
 These mines were chosen because their subsidence was causing problems for the town centre.
 The stabilisation plan involved removing millions of litres of brine from the four mines and replacing it with a mixture of pulverised fuel ash (PFA), cement and salt.
 The project was completed in late 2007.

 The old Magistrates Court and Memorial Hall have been demolished and been replaced by Memorial Court, a £12.5 million cultural and leisure centre, which offers a pool, dance studios and a gym.

-The £80 million Barons Quay Development, a retail and leisure complex, opened in 2016 and has seen the creation of more than 300,000 sqft of shopping space, together with a large supermarket with a petrol filling station, cinema, restaurants, cafés, new public spaces, and car parking.
-As of January 2023 roughly half of the retail space remains empty.
+The £80 million Barons Quay Development, a retail and leisure complex, opened in 2016 and has seen the creation of more than 300,000 sqft of shopping space, together with a large supermarket with a petrol filling station, cinema, restaurants, cafés, new public spaces and car parking.
+As of January 2023, roughly half of the retail space remains empty.

 A major fire occurred at the Northwich Outdoor Market on 3 January 2020.
-The Market's remains were quickly demolished and so far there are no plans to rebuild it.
+The market's remains were quickly demolished and, so far, there are no plans to rebuild it.

 Governance

+There are two tiers of local government covering Northwich, at civil parish (town) and unitary authority level: Northwich Town Council and Cheshire West and Chester Council.
+The town council is based at 78 Church Road.
+Cheshire West and Chester Council also has an area office at the Memorial Court building on Chester Way.
+For national elections, Northwich is part of the Mid Cheshire constituency.

+Administrative history

-At the time of the Domesday survey (1086) Northwich was in the hundred of Middlewich, but by the 14th century it had become part of the Northwich hundred.
-This probably happened during the reorganisation of the Hundreds in the 12th century.
-Northwich has been described as a borough from around 1288, though there is no surviving borough charter.
+At the time of the Domesday survey in 1086, Northwich was in the hundred of Middlewich.
+By the 14th century, it had become part of the Northwich hundred.
+This probably happened during the reorganisation of the hundreds in the 12th century.
+Northwich was described as a borough in the late 13th century, but it had no municipal charter, and borough status for the town did not endure.